danielajisafe/Mirror-Aware-Neural-Humans/README.md

 cd dataset && mkdir eval non_eval visualai visualai/images
 ```

-Your directory tree should look like this:
+To run stage 1, and prepare for stage 2 and 3, please follow these [intermediate steps](https://github.com/danielajisafe/Mirror-Aware-Neural-Humans/blob/main/dataset/intermediate.md) carefully.
+Your directory tree should look like the one below.

 ```
 Mirror-Aware-Neural-Humans
 ├── core_mirror